Are you ready to double your search traffic?

-- Don’t over-optimize for LSI keywords or else you could get penalized.
-Only use them where necessary and make sure your copy flows naturally.
+- Don’t over-optimize for LSI keywords or you could get penalized.
+Only use them where necessary and make sure your that copy flows naturally.

 Google looks out for these key terms in your content.
 If they’re find them, Google believes that readers will benefit as well – giving you better Google rankings in the process.

 Researching your competitors is a smart move.
 Why reinvent the wheel, when all of the hard work of ranking in Google’s top pages has already been done by your competitors?